Chronic Obstructive Pulmonary Disease (COPD)

 SAMA Ipratropium, oxitropium

-LAMA Tiotropium, glycopyyronium, umeclidinium
+LAMA Tiotropium, glycopyronium, umeclidinium

-Oral theophylline should only be used if:
+Oral theophylline is used if:

 • Unable to use inhalers, or

-• Inahler therapy was unsuccessful
+• Inhaler therapy was unsuccessful

-Oral roflumilast (PDE4 inhibitor) should only be used if:
+Oral roflumilast is used if:

 • Severe disease (FEV1 <50%), and